Michael C Pennington

 As we turned toward Main Street, the air before us distorted.
 The Entity opened a hole into our world.
 I shoved Joe behind me and lifted my shield taking form on my arm.
 Joe’s gun appeared on my left ready to fire.

-I don’t know what I expected, but it wasn’t a man in a torn and dirty suit being spit out of nothing.
+I don’t know what I expected, but it wasn’t a man in a torn and dirty suit being spit out of nothing to sprawl at our feet.

 I knew a peace offering when I saw one.
 Too bad, I wasn’t in the mood for one.